Effects of inhomogeneities on apparent cosmological observables: "fake" evolving dark energy: Conclusions

 Our results give a semi-realistic example of inhomogeneities with the amplitude compatible with inflationary predictions which, if interpreted in the framework of a flat and inhomogeneous spacetime, can lead to the wrong conclusion of the presence of dark energy with an evolving equation of state.
 In general, a local inhomogeneity can lead to a confusion between local gravitational redshift and cosmological redshift due to the expansion of the Universe.

-Recent analysis of observational data \cite{Shafieloo:2009ti} could support the existence of a local underdense region, but which many not be of compensated type as the one we considered here.
+Recent analysis of observational data \cite{Shafieloo:2009ti} could support the existence of a local underdense region, but which may not be of compensated type as the one we considered here.
 We will investigate in a future work what could be the constraints on the size and density contrast of such a void based on observational data.

-\acknowledgments AER is supported by MEXT Grant-in-Aid for the global COE program at Kyoto University, "The Next Generation of Physics, Spun from Universality and Emergence".
+\acknowledgments AER is supported by MEXT Grant-in-Aid for the global COE program at Kyoto University, "The Next Generation of Physics, Spun from Universality and Emergence", by the UDEA research project IN615CE and the dedicacion exclusiva program.
 MS is supported in part by JSPS Grant-in-Aid for Scientific Research (A) No.~21244033, and by JSPS Grant-in-Aid for Creative Scientific Research No.~19GS0219.
 AS acknowledges RESCEU hospitality as a visiting professor.
-He was also partially supported by the grant RFBR 08-02-00923 and by the Scientific Programme ``Astronomy'' of the Russian Academy of Sciences.
+He was also partially supported by the grant RFBF 11-02-00643 and by the Scientific Programme ``Astronomy'' of the Russian Academy of Sciences.